DirkJMartens/65c816-SBC/README.md

 - Possible future enhancements:
   - Add Teletext-based VDU based on SAA5020 and SAA5050 (24 lines of 40 chars or 80x96 pixels)
   - Add a TMS9918-based video graphics adaptor (24 lines of 40 chars or 256x192 pixels)
   - Add a Real Time Clock for date/time (ICM7170, bcoz I have 2, and bcoz they are non-I2C)
+  - Adding additional memory, both (E)(EP)ROM and RAM to use bank switching and extended addressing
   - Build in 19-inch Euro-rack
 - Based on / similar projects:
   - Adrian Kohlbecker (https://www.youtube.com/playlist?list=PLdGm_pyUmoII9D16mzw-XsJjHKi3f1kqT)